graphdrawing/gd2024/pages/travel_accomodation.md

 **Plan with an App**

-For planning your trips we recommend the iOS and Android app ["WienMobil"](https://www.wienerlinien.at/web/wl-en/wienmobil-features).
+For planning your trips we recommend the [iOS](https://apps.apple.com/at/app/wienmobil/id1107918142) and [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US) app *Wien Mobil*.
 Alternatively, Google maps has support for the Viennese transport system.

 **Tickets**

 Tickets can be bought in any subway station, inside the trams or with the bus driver.
-You can also buy tickets using the Wiener Linien app on iOS and Android.
+You can also buy tickets using the Wiener Linien app on [iOS](https://apps.apple.com/at/app/wienmobil/id1107918142) and [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US).

-Note: some tickets need to be validated when entering, the subway station, bus or tram.
+Note: some tickets need to be validated when entering the subway station, bus or tram.

 Single tickets can be purchased at a price of EUR 2.40.
 A single ticket is valid for traveling one way in one zone.
 You may change to different lines in the course, but you may not interrupt your journey.
 The city of Vienna accounts for one full zone or core zone (Kernzone or "Zone 100").